 The INPUMA MPP curriculum structure is:

 The MPP program, launched at INPUMA in 2005, is a comprehensive postgraduate program that integrates public policy formulation, analysis, evaluation and management.
-Students can complete the program in as little as two (2) semesters and as long as eight (8) semesters.
+Students can complete the program in as short as two semesters and as long as eight semesters.